-Proposed Recommendation from Committee on Regulation | October 10, 2018
+Proposed Recommendation | December 13, 2018

-As agencies develop regulations, they often seek input from the public.
-In order to submit an informed comment, a member of the public needs to be able to at least: 1) access the proposed rule and the agency's justification for it; 2) access materials upon which the agency substantially relied to develop the proposed rule; and 3) understand the rationale by which the agency made its decision.
-Commenters should also be able to access other comments that may have been submitted on the proposed rule in time to submit responsive comments, to the extent this is possible.
+1 As agencies develop regulations, they often seek input from the public.
+In order to submit 2 an informed comment, a member of the public needs to be able to at least: (1) access the 3 proposed rule and the agency's justification for it; (2) access materials upon which the agency 4 substantially relied to develop the proposed rule; and (3) understand the rationale by which the 5 agency made its decision.
+Commenters should also be able to access other comments that may 6 have been submitted on the proposed rule in time to submit responsive comments, to the extent 7 this is possible.
+8 Members of the public, especially those who are subject to the rule, should be able easily

-Members of the public, especially those who are subject to the rule, should be able easily to determine whether further action has been taken on the proposed rule and, when a final rule has been issued, to access the rule and all materials, including public comments, that informed its development.
-This Recommendation seeks to make it easier for members of the public to access these materials on Regulations.gov, thereby allowing them to more effectively contribute to the rulemaking process and understand their regulatory obligations.
+9 to determine whether further action has been taken on the proposed rule and, when a final rule 10 has been issued, to access the rule and all materials, including public comments, that informed its 11 development.
+This Recommendation seeks to make it easier for members of the public to access 12 these materials on Regulations.gov, thereby allowing them to contribute more effectively to the rulemaking process and understand their regulatory obligations.
+13 development and issuance of agency regulations by using information technology to increase 16